keySEE/RepData_PeerAssessment1/PA1_template.md

 	dimnames = list(c("Ignoring NA", "Imputing NA"), c("Mean", "Median")))
 	total
 ```

-Report: Imputing NA to mean value in new dataset don't changed mean value in new dataset and practically don't affected on median value in new dataset
+	 REPORT: Imputing NA to mean value in new dataset don't changed mean value in new dataset

-\
+	 and practically don't affected on median value in new dataset.

-STEP 5: Are there differences in activity patterns between weekdays and weekends?    \
+	 STEP 5: Are there differences in activity patterns between weekdays and weekends?
-\
-     Assignment:    \
+     ASSIGNMENT:
-     For this part the weekdays() function may be of some help here. \
+     For this part the weekdays() function may be of some help here.
-     Use the dataset with the filled-in missing values for this part.\
+     Use the dataset with the filled-in missing values for this part.
-     5.1  Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating \
+     5.1  Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating
-     whether a given date is a weekday or weekend day.\
+     whether a given date is a weekday or weekend day.
-     5.2 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) \
+     5.2 Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis)
-     and the average number of steps taken, averaged across all weekday days or weekend days (y-axis). \
+     and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-     See the README file in the GitHub repository to see an example of what this plot should look like using simulated data. \
+     See the README file in the GitHub repository to see an example of what
-     \
+	 this plot should look like using simulated data.

 ```{r 5.1 factor variables 5.2 panel plot}
 	# Decision:
      #5.1  Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating
      # whether a given date is a weekday or weekend day.